mit-racecar/racecar_docker/README.md

 This will download the docker image the first time it is run and will cache it for future use.

+### Troubleshooting

 On some operating systems (OS X?) the `--net=host` flag does not properly forward ports.
 This can be fixed by manually specifying:

     sudo docker run -tip 6080:6080 -p 5900:5900 racecar/racecar

+If you are running Windows you may also need to run the following before running docker to get the terminal to work properly:

+     alias docker="winpty docker"

-See the [Additional Docker Options](https://github.com/mit-racecar/racecar_docker#additional-docker-options) section for more useful flags.
+See the [Additional Docker Options](https://github.com/mit-racecar/racecar_docker#additional-docker-options) section for more useful docker flags.

 ## Using the Image